Published on

 npm install @supabase/supabase-js

-You can get these variables from Supabase dashboard.
+You can obtain these variables from the Supabase dashboard.

 REACT_APP_SUPABASE_URL=YOUR_SUPABASE_URL